-6. In consideration of the foregoing demise and the rate of rental herein to keep in good and substantial order and repair and to make all necessary repairs, renewals, replacements and decorations upon or in connection with said premises, including all windows and doors and glass, wherever located, and all plumbing, heating equipment, boilers, elevators, pipes, wiring, and gas, steam and electrical fixtures, connections and fittings and all other equipment, fixtures and appurtenances, and excepting only the exterior of the premises (exterior of the premises shall not include windows, doors or any glass).
+6. In consideration of the foregoing demise and the rate of rental herein stipulated, the Lessee agrees during the term of this lease, at his own expense, to keep in good and substantial order and repair and to make all necessary repairs, renewals, replacements and decorations upon or in connection with said premises, including all windows and doors and glass, wherever located, and all plumbing, heating equipment, boilers, elevators, pipes, wiring, and gas, steam and electrical fixtures, connections and fittings and all other equipment, fixtures and appurtenances, and excepting only the exterior of the premises (exterior of the premises shall not include windows, doors or any glass).
 However, it is not the intention of the parties hereto that the foregoing repairs, renewals, replacements, and/or decorations shall be made by the Lessee when such repairs, renewals, replacements and/or decorations are occasioned by fire, windstorm or other unavoidable casualty, except that the Lessee shall make all glass replacements made necessary from any cause other than fire, windstorm and structural deficiency of the building.

-ASSIGNING, SUBLETTING, INSURANCE, ALTERATIONS, AIR CONDITIONING, COOLING

-7. It is provided that the Lessee shall not assign this lease nor let or sublet said premises or any part thereof nor use the same nor permit the same to be used for any purpose other than as above described, nor keep or store in or about the premises anything which will increase the rate of insurance on the building, nor permit any change in occupancy or transfer of this lease by operation of law, or otherwise, nor make any alterations or additions or improvements, including air conditioning and cooling systems in said premises, nor place, affix or display in any manner in, upon or in connection with said premises, any "for rent," display or advertising sign or device without the written consent of the Lessor first obtained, and Lessee will not invalidate any policies of insurance now or hereafter made on said building, and Lessee will pay all extra insurance premiums on said building, if any, required on account of extra risk caused by the Lessee's use of the demised premises, and it is further provided that all additions, fixtures or improvements which may be made of the Lesse to said premises, except movable office furniture and trade fixtures, shall be made only after the Lessor has given written consent and shall become the property of the Lessor, and shall remain and be surrendered in good condition with the premises as apart thereof at the termination of this lease, by lapse of time or otherwise.
+ASSIGNING, SUBLETTING, INSURANCE, ALTERATIONS, AIR CONDITIONING, COOLING of law, or otherwise, nor make any alterations or additions or improvements, including air conditioning and cooling systems in said premises, nor place, affix or display in any manner in, upon or in connection with said premises, any "for rent," display or advertising sign or device without the written consent of the Lessor first obtained, and Lessee will not invalidate any policies of insurance now or hereafter made on said building, and Lessee will pay all extra insurance premiums on said building, if any, required on account of extra risk caused by the Lessee's use of the demised premises, and it is further provided that all additions, fixtures or improvements which may be made of the Lessee to said premises, except movable office furniture and trade fixtures, shall be made only after the Lessor has given written consent and shall become the property of the Lessor, and shall remain and be surrendered in good condition with the premises as apart thereof at the termination of this lease, by lapse of time or otherwise.